TheJJ/ceph-cheatsheet/README.md

 Principle
 ---------

+The gist of how Ceph works:

-All services store their data as objects, usually 4MiB size.
+All services store their data as "objects", usually 4MiB size.
 A huge file or a block device is thus split up into 4MiB pieces.

 An object is "randomly" placed on some OSDs, depending on placement rules to ensure desired redundancy.